JoseGuzman/minibrain/README.md

 # minibrain

-A python module to analyze electrophysiology and calcium imaging in minibrains.
+A python module to analyze electrical signals and calcium fluorescence in brain organoids.

 Requirements
 ============